-Our Vision - to make sure that every child is safe, happy and learning
+To make sure that every child is safe, happy and learning.

 At Brockmoor we value learning, compassion and every child's right to a childhood.
 We plan for our children's futures knowing that we have customized our school to meet the needs of our children.
 We create and deliver a curriculum that is relevant, appropriate and exciting.
 This is delivered in an environment which is warm, welcoming and highly conducive in stimulating their achievement.
 Our drive is to provide every child with the experiences and opportunities to feel successful and value learning as the gateway to future success.
 The school's vision is that every child should be safe, happy and learning and this is clearly shared with our children and their families.
-This ethos is underpinned by us, as adults, ensuring essential core skills are learnt and by modelling the right way to be through our unflinching commitment to develop character in our children.
-We focus on creating an environment where children are given the tools to choose.
-To choose to learn, to choose to listen, to choose to lead, to choose to look after one another and to choose to choose.
-We value choice and strive to build the following personal characteristics in our children:
+This vision will be achieved by us, as adults, ensuring essential core skills are learnt and by modelling the right way to be through our unflinching commitment to develop character in our children.
+As part of our vision and values training day in January we listened to the views of children (please see their acrostic poem of how they view their school at the front entrance), parents, governors and staff and will focus on developing the following character in our children:

 Honesty (to take responsibility for our actions)